Return- and hitting-time distributions of small sets in infinite measure preserving systems: Proving convergence to in uniform sets

-\textbf{Characterizing convergence to }$\mathcal{H}_{\alpha}$\textbf{.} In the case of finite measure preserving systems, Theorem HLV is not only of interest in its own right, but it is also the basis of a method for proving convergence to the exponential distribution (see \cite{HSV}).
-Indeed, it is easy to see that the only $F\in\mathcal{F}$ which satisfies
+\textbf{Characterizing convergence to }$H_{\alpha}$\textbf{.} In the case of finite measure preserving systems, Theorem HLV is not only of interest in its own right, but it is also the basis of a method for proving convergence to the exponential distribution (see \cite{HSV}).
+Indeed, it is clear that the only $F\in\mathcal{F}$ which satisfies

 is $F=H_{1}$, where $H_{1}(t):=1-e^{-t}$, $t>0$.
 The most prominent limit law is thus characterized as the unique distribution which can appear both as return- and as hitting-time limit for the same sequence of sets.
 In view of this and the Helly selection principle, one can prove convergence to $\mathcal{E}$ of both return- and hitting-time distributions by showing that the two types of distributions are asymptotically the same.